 - Access to Verizon’s top 4G LTE network (which 5G phones connect to if 5G isn’t available)

-- Verizon’s 5G network currently covers less than 1% of the U.S.
+- Verizon’s 5G network currently covers about 11% of the country.

 - Verizon’s unlimited plans tend to be expensive.